PoCInnovation/Underflow/README.md

 # Usage example :

-## for an example go in the example directory and run in two different terminal :
+## for an example go in the example directory and run in differents terminals :
+* The code for initialisation topic's partitions
-* influencer.py and follower.py
+* Influencer.py and Follower.py
-* then run manager0 and manager1
+* Then Manager0.py and Manager1

+You can see the training mode